 - Hand-crank weather radio

-In any automobile incident, it is important to know the weather conditions in the hours and minutes leading up to the incident.
+Being stuck in your car for several hours during a winter storm is not ideal.
+However, what if you are in an accident?
+In any automobile incident, it is important to know the weather conditions in the hours and minutes leading up to the accident.
 Certified Consulting Meteorologists research and write forensic reports on vehicle accidents across the country.
 It is very important for the client to know beyond a reasonable degree of meteorological certainty, answers to questions like, not limited to:

 - Was there precipitation at the time of the incident?